holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(b)** for Facilitator, the acting Secretary of the Circle, and for Secretary, the acting Facilitator of the Circle;
 - **(c)** the Lead Link of the Circle; or
 - **(d)** the first Partner to declare he or she is acting as the surrogate.

+### 1.5 Role Assignment

+The Lead Link of a Circle may assign people to fill the Roles defined by that Circle and may revoke these assignments at any time, unless these authorities have been limited or delegated.

+#### 1.5.1 Unfilled Roles

+Whenever a Role defined by a Circle is unfilled, the person in the Role that holds a Domain on assignments into the unfilled Role is automatically considered to fill it until a new assignment is made.

+#### 1.5.2 Assigning Roles to Multiple People

+A Lead Link may assign multiple people to a single Role defined by the Circle, as long as that will not decrease the clarity of who should enact the Accountabilities and authorities of the Role in common situations.

+As one way of maintaining that clarity, a Lead Link may specify a “Focus” along with each assignment, which is an area or context for that person to focus within while executing in the Role.

+When a Role assignment includes a Focus, the Purpose, Accountabilities, and Domains defined for the Role apply just within the specified Focus for that particular person.

+#### 1.5.3 Resignation from Roles

+When you fill a Role, you may resign from the Role at any time, unless you’ve agreed otherwise, by giving notice to whoever controls assignments to that Role.

+### 1.6 Role Representatives

+Each Role has one or more **_“Role Representatives”_** who will represent the Role within the Governance Process.
+By default, all Partners who fill a Role become its Role Representatives.
+However, the following exclusions may reduce this default representation:

+- **(a) For Multi-Filled Roles:** If multiple Partners are assigned to the same Role in a Circle, the Circle may enact a Policy that limits how many of them are its Role Representatives.
+However, the Policy must allow at least one of the Partners filling the Role to be its Role Representative, and must specify how that representative will be determined.
+- **(b) For Minor Allocations:** If the Role that controls assignment into another Role reasonably believes that other Role only requires a minor, nearly insignificant amount of attention from a Partner to fill effectively, they may exclude that Partner from serving as a Role Representative for that Role.

+If a Role defined by a Circle has no Role Representative for any reason, the Lead Link of that Circle becomes the Role Representative for that Role until another is in place.

+In any case, a Role Representative has the accountabilities of a Rep Link towards anyone filling the Role who is not a Role Representative, as if the Role were a Sub-Circle, unless relevant Governance creates an alternate pathway to provide a comparable function.

 ### 1.7 Sub-Circles